liefswanson/color-term_cpp/README.md

 and then add term-color.a directly to your project as one of the objects to link against.
 Finally place color-term.hpp in your includes.

 # usage
-of controlling the forground color most things work as toggles eg.```cout << term::light::on;``` will turn on lighter colors (results may vary based on terminal) ...and```cout << term::light::off;``` will disable them again.
+Controlling the forground color most things work as toggles eg.```cout << term::light::on;``` will turn on lighter colors (results may vary based on terminal) ...and```cout << term::light::off;``` will disable them again.
 Finally... to reset everything, ```term::reset```